-1.4.7 Overrides
+1.3.7 Scenarios and overrides

-To make it easier to run a given model multiple times with slightly changed settings or constraints, for example, varying the cost of a key technology, it is possible to define and apply "override groups" in a separate file (in the above example, overrides.yaml):
+To make it easier to run a given model multiple times with slightly changed settings or constraints, for example, varying the cost of a key technology, it is possible to define and apply scenarios and overrides.
+"Overrides" are blocks of YAML that specify configurations that expand or override parts of the base model.
+"Scenarios" are combinations of any number of such overrides.
+Both are specified at the top level of the model configuration, as in this example model.yaml file:

 '''

-run1:
+scenarios:

+high_cost_2005: "high_cost,year2005"

+high_cost_2006: "high_cost,year2006"

+overrides:

+high_cost:

+techs.onshore_wind.costs.monetary.energy_cap: 2000

+year2005:

-model.subset_time: ['2005-01-01', '2005-01-31']
+model.subset_time: ['2005-01-01', '2005-12-31']

-run2:
+year2006:

-model.subset_time: ['2005-02-01', '2005-02-31']
+model.subset_time: ['2006-01-01', '2006-12-31']

+model:

+...

+run:

 '''

-Each group is given by a name (above, run1 and run2) and any number of model settings - anything in the model configuration can be overridden by an override group.
-In the above example, the two runs specify different time subsets, so would run an otherwise identical model over two different periods of time series data.
+Each override is given by a name (e.g. high_cost) and any number of model settings - anything in the model configuration can be overriden by an override.
+In the above example, one override defines higher costs for an onshore_wind tech while the two other overrides specify different time subsets, so would run an otherwise identical model over two different periods of time series data.

-One or several override groups can be applied when running a model, as described in Running a model.
-They can also be used to generate scripts that run a Calliope model with slightly changed settings many times, either sequentially, or in parallel on a high-performance cluster.
+One or several overrides can be applied when running a model, as described in Running a model.
+Overrides can also be combined into scenarios to make applying them at run-time easier.
+Scenarios consist of a name and a string of comma-delimited override names which together form that scenario.

+Scenarios and overrides can be used to generate scripts that run a single Calliope model many times, either sequentially, or in parallel on a high-performance cluster (see Generating scripts to run a model many times).